Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Introduction

 \section{Introduction}

 The sequence of Catalan numbers (\textsc{a000108} in~\cite{OEIS}) is arguably the most well-known combinatorial sequence.
-It is known to enumerate dozens of families of combinatorial objects, including Dyck paths, parallelogram polyominoes, or $\tau$-avoiding permutations\footnote{Recall that a permutation $\sigma = \sigma_1 \sigma_2 \ldots \sigma_n$ contains $\tau = \tau_1 \tau_2 \ldots \tau_k$ if there exists $i_1 < i_2 < \ldots < i_k$ such that $\sigma_{i_a} < \sigma_{i_b}$ if and only if $\tau_a < \tau_b$.
-Otherwise, $\sigma$ avoids $\tau$.}, for any permutation $\tau$ of size $3$.
+It is known to enumerate dozens of families of combinatorial objects, including Dyck paths, parallelogram polyominoes, and $\tau$-avoiding permutations, for any permutation $\tau$ of size $3$.
 In this paper, we are interested in Catalan numbers as well as in two larger combinatorial sequences: the Schr\"oder and Baxter numbers.

-Baxter numbers (sequence \textsc{a001181} in~\cite{OEIS}) were first introduced in~\cite{CGHK78}, where it is shown that they count Baxter permutations.
+Baxter numbers (sequence \textsc{a001181}) were first introduced in~\cite{CGHK78}, where it is shown that they count Baxter permutations.
 They also enumerate numerous families of combinatorial objects, and their study has attracted significant attention, see for instance~\cite{mbm,ffno}.
 Many such Baxter families can be immediately seen to contain a Catalan subfamily.
-For instance, the set of triples of non-intersecting lattice paths (NILPs) contains all pairs of NILPs (that are in essence parallelogram polyominoes, see Figure~\ref{fig:PP}); and Baxter permutations, defined by the avoidance of the vincular\footnote{Note that we do not represent vincular patterns with dashes, as it was done originally.
-We prefer the more modern and more coherent notation that indicates by a symbol $\underbracket[.5pt][1pt]{~\ ~}$ the elements of the pattern that are required to be adjacent in an occurrence.
-The definition of avoidance of a vincular pattern will be reviewed in Section~\ref{sec:Baxter}.} patterns $2\underbracket[.5pt][1pt]{41}3$ and $3\underbracket[.5pt][1pt]{14}2$, include $\tau$-avoiding permutations, for any $\tau \in \{132,213,231,312\}$.
+For instance, the set of triples of non-intersecting lattice paths (NILPs) contains all pairs of NILPs (which are in essence parallelogram polyominoes, see Figure~\ref{fig:PP}(a) and the blue and red paths of Figure~\ref{fig:PP}(c)); and Baxter permutations, defined by the avoidance of the vincular\footnote{Note that we do not represent vincular patterns with dashes, as it was done originally.
+We prefer the more modern and more coherent notation that indicates by a symbol $\underbracket[.5pt][1pt]{~\ ~}$ the elements of the pattern that are required to be adjacent in an occurrence.} patterns $2\underbracket[.5pt][1pt]{41}3$ and $3\underbracket[.5pt][1pt]{14}2$, include $\tau$-avoiding permutations, for any $\tau \in \{132,213,231,312\}$.

 On the other hand, the (large) Schr\"oder numbers (sequence \textsc{a006318}) seem to be a bit less popular.
 They also form a sequence point-wise larger than the Catalan sequence, and it is additionally point-wise smaller than the Baxter sequence.
-This transpires easily on permutations, where the Schr\"oder numbers are counting the separable permutations~\cite{ShaSte,West}, defined by the avoidance of $2413$ and $3142$.
+This is most easily seen by considering permutations, where the Schr\"oder numbers count the separable permutations~\cite{ShaSte,West}, defined by the avoidance of $2413$ and $3142$.